CurtisAccelerate/global_agent_framework/README.md

 - Odds for sports
 - Built-in search

-Initial testing showed SOTA performance in reasoning and search kinds of events.
-However, the leading other competitor, MiroFlow, scored higher in wide search capability.
+Initial testing showed SOTA performance in reasoning and predicting certain kinds of events where custom tools helped.
+However, the leading other competitor, MiroFlow, scored higher in wide-search capability.
 After conducting an AI review of their project, I extended my agnetic pipeline with Serper API for wide search capabilities.
+It was my observation models may be search constrained.

 In addition, I added multiple drafts to the first stage only, configured to 2 drafts in our winning competition.
-This simulates the kind of multiple drafts reasoning present in multi-draft models like GPT-5 Pro, Grok-4, and the leading other competitor MiroFlow uses a more advanced multi-draft consensus.
-Adopting a multi-draft consensus approach was considered but would have increased API costs-- by adopting the approach of multiple drafts only in the context generation state this minimized additional costs.
+This simulates the kind of multiple drafts reasoning present in multi-draft models like GPT-5 Pro, Grok-4 Heavy, and the leading other competitor MiroFlow uses multi-draft consensus.
+Adopting a multi-draft consensus approach was considered but would have increased API costs-- by adopting the approach of multiple drafts only in the context generation state it minimized additional costs.

 ### Results